bioinformatics-core-shared-training/cruk-summer-school-2017/Day3/somatic_snv_calling/somatic_snv_calling_practical.md

 ### Questions

+Locate the `vcfProcessLog` header line in the VCF file, `1_9673176.muts.vcf`.

+* _What prior probabilities were used for the SNP rate and the somatic mutation rate?_

-Look at the first somatic mutation call in the file `1_9673176.muts.vcf` and try to answer the following questions.
+Look at the first somatic mutation call in the VCF file and try to understand the information provided about this SNV, referring to the `INFO` and `FORMAT` header lines.

-* What is the base substitution for the first somatic mutation call?
+* _What is the base substitution for the first somatic mutation call?_

-* What is the number of sequence reads aligned at this position (depth) in the normal?
-What is the depth in the tumour?
+* _What is the number of sequence reads aligned at this position (depth) in the normal?
+What is the depth in the tumour?_

-* How many reads support the alternate allele in the tumour?
-And the normal?
+* _How many reads support the alternate allele in the tumour?
+And the normal?_

-* What is the proportion of the mutant allele in the tumour and in the normal?
+* _What is the proportion of the mutant allele in the tumour and in the normal?_

 <div style="line-height: 250%;"><br></div>